-The peak demand for the retail related parking occurs on a Saturday afternoon when the office is closed; therefore, the peak retail parking demand would not coincide with the peak demand for office parking.
-Notwithstanding this, the office space of 1,960m of GFA would require a further 49 spaces (@ 1 spaces/100m of GFA).
-Therefore, a conservative application of the Auburn DCP would require 775 spaces.
+The peak demand for the retail related parking occurs on a Saturday afternoon when the office would be closed; therefore, the peak retail parking demand would not coincide with the peak demand for office parking.
+Therefore, the Auburn DCP would require 741 spaces.